top of page

 1. Opening circle: greeting, check-in, overview of the day

-2. Lesson/activity: (about an hour) 20-minute lesson followed by 40 minutes of practice/doing (outdoor skills, environmental education, communication activity, problem-solving, gardening, work project)
+2. Lesson/activity: (about an hour) 20-minute lesson followed by 40 minutes of practice/doing (outdoor skills, environmental education, communication activity, problem-solving, work project)

 3. Game: either a running, active game or a sitting, more thoughtful game